8 Reasons To Use Lavender Essential Oil

 2Calms Your Skin

 An amazing sensory sensation is created when you make a DIY bath detox using lavender.
 When it is used in combination with Epsom salt, it is a perfect recipe that can draw the toxins out and reduce your stress-related hormones, soothe your skin, and balance your pH levels.
-Add 10 drops worth of lavender essential oil and a handful worth of Epsom salt to the running water for a warm bath once per week.
+Add ten drops worth of lavender essential oil and a handful worth of Epsom salt to the running water for a warm bath once per week.
 Soak in it for 20 minutes.

 3Treats And Prevents Acne

 4Improves Blood Circulation

 For this purpose, one of the most effective ways of using lavender oil is to dab a few drops of this oil onto your skin, on your temples, wrists, feet, or wherever you want to.
 Then lie down and raise your legs against a wall or on a chair.
 The leg elevation will help you get the benefit from the lavender essential oil.
-By the time that you are finished, you will feel much more relaxed.
+By the time you are finished, you will feel much more relaxed.

 5Prevents Infection And Kills Bacteria

 6Combats Free Radicals

-Pollutants, chemicals, toxins, and other free radicals are the most common and dangerous risk factor for practically all diseases that currently affect Americans.
+Pollutants, chemicals, toxins, and other free radicals are the most common and dangerous risk factors for practically all diseases that currently affect Americans.
 Free radicals shut your immune system down and can cause great harm to your body.
 The natural response of your body to free radical damage is creating antioxidant enzymes, particularly superoxide dismutase (SOD), catalase, and glutathione, which can help to prevent free radicals from causing damage.
-If the free radical damage is substantial enough, your body can, unfortunately, end up being deficient in antioxidants, which in the United States has become relatively common due to high toxin exposure and poor diet.
+If the free radical damage is substantial enough, your body can, unfortunately, end up being deficient in antioxidants due to high toxin exposure and poor diet, which has become relatively common in the United States.